tranhungnghiep/Awesome-Open-Problems-for-ML/README.md

 <a name="protetin-folding"></a>
 ## Protein Folding
 **Predict the 3-dimensional structure of a protein from its 1-dimensional polypeptide chain.** The folding process happens automatically in nature giving a protein its 3-d structure, which decides the funtions of a protein.
-Proteins with similar 3-d structure would have similar functions, even if they have different polypeptide chains.
+Proteins with similar 3-d structures would have similar functions, even if they have different polypeptide chains.
 This has important applications in designing and engineering proteins for novel functions.

 ### Datasets
 - [ProteinNet](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2932-0)